 If your question has more than one blank, choose the Scoring Type for the question after you have entered the correct responses to each blank.

-Check Exact Match to require that the student respond to all blanks correctly.
+Check Exact Match to require that the student responds to all blanks correctly.
 This option allocates 100 percent of the possible points for correctly responding to each blank, and zero points if the student responds to one or more blank(s) incorrectly.

 Check Partial Match to award points relative to the number of blanks the student responds to correctly.
 If the Scoring Type is set to Partial Match, the formula for scoring the question is: